llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/20_planning.md

 ## Calculate the amount of power supplies

 The charging current of a Duckiebot is approximately 2Amps at 5V.
 By using a 5v30A power supply, you are able to charge 15 Duckiebots.
 However, we recommend to use one power supply per charger.
-That way, you may use shorter cables and there have less voltage drop.
+That way, you may use shorter cables and therefore have less voltage drop.